-What is often not understood, though, is that the real zest of its popularity was its basic free-spiritedness and that it was not meant to be taken seriously.
-Anything goes and anything did.
-All taboos were assaulted with glee and for all the sensitivity it showed it also rubbed on a lot of establishment nerves.
+What is often not understood, though, is that the real zest of its popularity was its basic free-spiritedness, and also the fact that it was not meant to be taken seriously.
+Anything goes, and anything did.
+All taboos were assaulted with glee; and for all the sensitivity it showed, it also rubbed on a lot of establishment nerves.

-But more than that it was about the joy of life.
-After the lament ‘Ain’t Got No’ in which players complain of all the things they have to do without, Claude, the closest thing to a star in this starless piece, chirps in with ‘I Got Life’ and carols all one has without any material attachments – laughs, love, freedom, good times, crazy ways and life itself.
+But more than that, it was about the joy of life.
+After the lament ‘Ain’t Got No,’ in which players complain of all the things they have to do without, Claude (who is the closest thing to a star in this starless piece) chirps in with ‘I Got Life.’
+He carols out all one can possibly have, even when one doesn’t have any material attachments – laughs, love, freedom, good times, crazy ways and life itself.

-‘What A Piece Of Work Is Man’ is probably the only time Shakespeare has been drawn into a rock format, celebrating the uniqueness of of man while disparaging the world he must inhabit.
+‘What A Piece Of Work Is Man’ is probably the only time Shakespeare has been drawn into a rock format, celebrating the uniqueness of Man, while disparaging the world he must inhabit.

 The song ‘I Believe in Love’ says it all in its title.

-What sets Hair apart and gives it its depth is its recognition also of the dark side of life.
+What sets Hair apart, and gives it its depth, is its recognition also of the dark side of life.
 The hippie life was not all flowers and love.
-There was also loneliness, hurt misunderstandings, disillusionment and the threat of Vietnam was a constant threat in the background, becoming all too much a part of their lives by the end of the play.
-War’s hell was expressed in ‘3-5-0-0’ and life’s hell in ‘The Flesh Failures’.
+There was also loneliness, hurt, misunderstandings, disillusionment; and Vietnam was a constant threat in the background, becoming all too much a part of their lives by the end of the play.
+War’s hell was expressed in ‘3-5-0-0,’ and life’s hell in ‘The Flesh Failures’.